 As discussed earlier, the exact methodology that a bank selects will depend on the portfolio size and characteristics, as well as the budget and resources allocated.
 A bank may choose any of the widely used quantitative modelling approaches such as vintage analysis, probability of default or loss given default model, loss migration approach, or it may choose to use a qualitative approach.
 It is important to note that both quantitative and qualitative approaches are subject to individual discretion.

 3. Preparing for the change

-Current state Data collection Methodology Implemetation on evaluation Data collection
+Current state evaluation

+Data collection

+Methodology development

+Implemetation on bank's portfolio

 3.1: Current-state evaluation of portfolio and processes